Cubit by Maiden Labs

 Balanced Impact Score

-Net positioning: resilience minus susceptibility.
-Positive values indicate a role is net-positive for human workers as AI advances.
+Resilience minus susceptibility.
+Positive means the role is net-positive for human workers.

-Cubit has been tested against every publicly available dataset that addresses occupational AI exposure.
+Tested against every public dataset on occupational AI exposure.
 Three exist.
-Cubit's scores predict the findings of all three, with statistically significant results across each.
+Cubit predicts the findings of all three.

 CubitGDPval (OpenAI)RLI (CAIS)ILO Global